facebookarchive/witd/README.md

 # witd

 `witd` is a light executable that makes it easy to use Wit.ai on a wide range of devices.
-It manages client audio recording and communication wit Wit.ai.
+It manages client audio recording and communication with Wit.ai.

 ## Why?